 Background and Regulation

-According to National Health Insurance Act, any foreigner staying in Taiwan over six months is obligated to underwrite an insurance policy under NHI.
+According to National Health Insurance Act, any foreigner staying in Taiwan with an Alien Resident Certificate (ARC) over six months is obligated to underwrite an insurance policy under NHI.

 Process of Payment

-The cost of National Health Insurance (NHI) should be included in the tuition fee every semester if you are eligible to underwrite an insurance policy under NHI.
-The cost is TWD 749 each month (according to the fee criteria set by NHI), so payment per semester is TWD 4,494 (from September to February and March to August).
-Newly arrived students cannot underwrite an NHI insurance policy until they have received ARC for six months.
-Thus, they join the group medical insurance instead at a cost of TWD 500 for per month.
+The cost of National Health Insurance (NHI) should be included in the tuition fee every semester.
+If you are eligible to underwrite an insurance policy under NHI.
+The cost is TWD 826 each month (according to the fee criteria set by NHI), so payment per semester is TWD 4,986 (from September to February and March to August).
+Newly arrived students can underwrite an NHI insurance policy only when they have received ARC for six months.
+Thus, they join the group medical insurance instead at a cost of TWD 3,000 per semester.

 Guide of Insuring in NTU

 Situation 1.
-For newly arriving freshmen who have NOT been in Taiwan for six months or who have been outside of Taiwan for 30 continuous days in the past six months:
+For newly arrived freshmen who have NOT been in Taiwan for six months or who have been outside of Taiwan for 30 continuous days in the past six months:

 Once you have been in Taiwan for more than six months continuously, please follow the procedure outlined in Situation Two to underwrite the NHI policy.